awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 **Important**
  The ElastiCache backup and the Amazon S3 bucket that you want to copy it to must be in the same AWS Region\.
 Though backups copied to an Amazon S3 bucket are encrypted, we strongly recommend that you do not grant others access to the Amazon S3 bucket where you want to store your backups\.
+Exporting a backup to Amazon S3 is not supported for clusters using data tiering\.
+For more information, see [Data tiering](data-tiering.md)\.

 Before you can export a backup to an Amazon S3 bucket, you must have an Amazon S3 bucket in the same AWS Region as the backup\.
 Grant ElastiCache access to the bucket\.
 The first two steps show you how to do this\.